nfrappart/nfrappart.github.io/_posts/2023-07-20-kubernetes-auth-aks.markdown

 ```

 ### Prepare charts `values` in a json
 yeah...
 You know me, I like to play with json and locals to manipulate configuration input.
-You can do all that with hcl and `map(object)` type.
+If you prefer you can do all that with hcl and `map(object)` type variable (which enables you to leverage variable validation).
 It's actually how the aks module above is using.<br>
 Anyway.<br>

 here is the `charts.json` I use.